-For structures assigned to Seismic Design Category D, E or F, the stepping requirement shall also apply to the top surface of grade beams supporting walls.
-Footings shall be reinforced with four 1/2-inch diameter (12 7 mm) deformed reinforcing bars.
-Two bars shall be place at the top and bottom of the footings as shown in Figure 1809 3.
+For structures assigned to Seismic Design Category D, E or F, the stepping requirement shall also apply to the top surface of continuous footings supporting walls.
+Footings shall be reinforced with four No. 4 deformed reinforcing bars.
+Two bars shall be placed at the top and bottom of the footings as shown in Figure 1809.3.